jundalisay/sp/content/en/material/fallacies/scam.md

 Through Einstein, Physics gets that German precision in timekeeping, **but loses how Nature actually works**.

 This is similar to the blockchain scam where you can mine worthless coins so that your 1 coin today will be 1,000 coins next week a whopping 99,900% increase.
 But the real value is the same zero.
 In fact, the real value to Nature is negative because of the waste of electricity, and of your wasted time and effort to mine a lot of nothing.

+In reality, the invention of Relativity is like the invention of a sundial.
+It makes timekeeping more accurate, but does not explain why the sun goes around the sky.
+Similarly, Relativity cannot explain why light is limited to 300,000 kilometers per second.

+{{< i s="/photos/objects/clock.jpg" a="Sundial" c="A sundial does not explain why the sun goes around the sky.
+The notches provide more timekeeping accuracy just as the metric tensor of Relativity does" >}}

-Likewise, all the effort of unifying quantum mechanics with Relativity have failed, because Nature never bends Herself to human scams.
+All the effort of unifying quantum mechanics with Relativity have failed, because Nature never bends Herself to human scams.
 This includes failed theories like:
 - Supersymmetry
 - String Theory
 - Loop Quantum Gravity